Nina Gilden Seavey: Early life

 Nina Beth Gilden, grew up in St. Louis, Missouri the daughter of civil rights attorney, Louis Gilden, and clinical psychologist Joanne Bamberger Gilden.
 She has three brothers, Carey Wayne Gilden (deceased), David Loren Gilden, and Daniel Joseph Gilden.
 She attended school K-12 in University City, Missouri.
 In 1974–1975 she was a foreign exchange student via the American Field Service (AFS) to Tournai, Belgium where she attended the Institut Ste.
 Andre.
 Upon returning to the US, she briefly studied at Mount Holyoke College and received her B.A. in History and French Literature from Washington University in St. Louis (1978).
 She holds a master's degree in history from George Washington University (1991).

 Personal life

 In 1985, Gilden married Ormond Seavey Jr. a professor of English at George Washington University and they moved to Takoma Park, MD, where they still reside.
 Upon her marriage, she officially changed her name to Nina Gilden Seavey.
-They have three children: Dr. Aaron Louis Seavey (1986), Eleanor Elisabeth Fortier (née Eleanor Elisabeth Seavey) (1988), and Dr. Caleb Nathaniel Seavey (1991).
+They have three children.